Ain Dara (archaeological site): Basalt lion stolen by Turkish-backed group

-In early December 2019, Al-Hamzat backed by Turkish forces, took part in Operation Peace Spring, journeying out to eventually plunder the already Turkish-bombed disaster area of 'Ain Dara's archaeological site.
-It was reported across multiple news outlets including the Syrian information news network of SANA, that this group also carried out illegal excavations in the areas of Afrin and looted facilities near Ras al-Ayn in the Al-Hasakah region of Northeast Syria.
+In early December 2019, al-Hamzat, backed by Turkish forces, took part in Operation Peace Spring, the 2019 Turkish offensive into northeastern Syria, journeying out to eventually plunder the already Turkish-bombed disaster area of 'Ain Dara's archaeological site.
+It was reported across multiple news outlets including the Syrian information news network of Syrian Arab News Agency (SANA) that this group also carried out illegal excavations in the areas of Afrin and looted facilities near Ras al-Ayn in the al-Hasakah region of Northeast Syria.

-The basalt lion sculpture, which was discovered in 1956, like the Ain Dara temple itself, is now gone:"On December 20th [2019], the Turkish army and its mercenaries attacked Afrin with tanks, artillery and jets causing massive destruction of the city....Recent footage of a military exercise by a pro-Turkish militia (National Liberation Front) who established a shooting range against the archaeological hill of Ain Dara in the occupied Afrin province invaded and controlled by Turkish forces and their proxy militias last year, revealed the tragic disappearance of the famous historical masterpiece known as The Lion of Afrin.
-Ain Dara itself was targeted by Turkish jets in 2018 as Turkish units and their proxy forces advanced on the area known for its archaeological wealth that featured one of the world's oldest temples often compared in significance to the Temple of Solomon...
-The disappearance of the Lion of Afrin marks another war crime against Syrian history and humanity at large."
+The basalt lion sculpture, which was discovered in 1956, like the Ain Dara temple itself, is now gone:

 Warnings gone by as careless and/or deliberate destruction continues

 U.N. organizations and human rights groups have heavily warned since February 2019 that Turkish backed rebel forces were carrying out systematic violent and deadly attacks against Kurdish civilians in Afrin.
 “The commission finds there are reasonable grounds to believe that armed group members in Afrin committed the war crimes of hostage-taking, cruel treatment, torture, and pillage,” the United Nations report said.